AndersDeath/diary2/000-current.md

 # 22 January - Sunday - Yerevan - 115 day of immigration

 Today I was watching videos about management and leadership.
+I have to finish some courses faster.